jessfraz/global-nix/README.md

 # Installation

 Refer to the instructions in [github.com/DeterminateSystems/nix-installer](https://github.com/DeterminateSystems/nix-installer).
+Do the vanilla install on MacOS so that we can use the `darwin-rebuild` command.

 ## MacOS